PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 Transformer Circuits](https://transformer-circuits.pub/2021/framework/index.html).
 One of our goals is to provide a gentler onramp to some of the deep technical insights expounded in that work.

-**Caveats**

-Our emphasis is on building intuition rather than mathematical rigor or implementation details.
-To this end, we take the following liberties:

-* Omit architectural and implementation details that don't change the core story (like normalizers, regularizers, numerical issues, positional encoding subtleties, special tokens, etc.)
-* Liberally anthropomorphize (introducing "actors" that "want" information, etc.)
-* Depict parallel computations as serial when it aids understanding.

 **Notation**

 We'll use the following notation throughout.
 Our working model will be a causal, decoder-only transformer with $L$ layers, hidden dimension $D$, and context length $T$.
 We denote input tokens by $w_1, \ldots, w_T$, and use $x_{t,l}$ to denote the representation of token $t$ at the input to layer $l$.
 We use 1-indexing for tokens and 0-indexing for layers; $x_{t,0}$ denotes the representation of the $t$th token entering the layer 0 (i.e. after token embedding and positional embedding).
+In describing causal attention, we'll often refer to "previous" or "earlier" tokens with the understanding that this includes the current token (i.e. only excludes tokens strictly in the future).

 Key terms are highlighted in <span class="term">blue</span> and key insights in <span class="idea">green</span>.
 (Hence, a good way to skim this article is to simply <span class="idea">follow the colored words</span>.)
 ---